akeneo/pim-api-docs/content/guides/translation-connection/step2-understand-akeneo-pim.md

 Some product attributes may be "[**localizable**](https://help.akeneo.com/pim/serenity/articles/what-is-an-attribute.html#specific-properties-of-attributes)" (different attribute values for each PIM locale) AND/OR "[**scopable**](https://help.akeneo.com/pim/serenity/articles/what-is-an-attribute.html#specific-properties-of-attributes)" (different attribute values for each PIM channel).

 :::info
-To find out which Akeneo product attribute types to consider, please consult first our [PIM attribute types list](https://help.akeneo.com/pim/serenity/articles/what-is-an-attribute.html#akeneo-attribute-types).
+To find out which Akeneo product attribute types to take into account, please consult first our [PIM attribute types list](https://help.akeneo.com/pim/serenity/articles/what-is-an-attribute.html#akeneo-attribute-types).
 :::

 And you will find below the **localizable text attribute type list** you could consider in the context of your connector :